Manhattan Motorcars

 In March 2014, Koenigsegg Supercars announced that it was appointing Manhattan Motorcars as its main point of sale for America's northeast.
 The supercar company had three North American dealers to cover the U.S. and Canada.

 Philanthropy

 In 2014, Manhattan Motorcars and its owner Brian Miller participated with other auto dealers in the New York metropolitan area with the donation of more than 3,000 coats to the needy in the midst of one of the coldest and snowiest winters on record.
 Auto dealers in the New York metropolitan area got together to contribute and make the donation.
-Manhattan Motorcars often was the host to charitable events including the annual Our Place (organization) VIP Blackjack tournament.
+Manhattan Motorcars often was the host to charitable events including the annual Our Place VIP Blackjack tournament.